 There are 195 official countries in the world and naturally, we relate the word country with a large area of land.
-However, some nations are so small that are even smaller than an average city.
+However, some nations are so small that are even smaller than the average city.
 In fact, the 15 smallest countries in the world are smaller than Rhode Island, the smallest state in the US!
 Some of these countries are famous for one thing or another.
-The Vatican is the center of the Roman Catholic Church, Monaco is the playground for the rich and famous, Malta and the Maldives have their divine beaches… And these countries are normally always crowded with tourists.
-However, there are some microscopic countries that aren’t so fortunate.
+The Vatican is the center of the Roman Catholic Church, Monaco is the playground for the rich and famous, Malta and the Maldives have their divine beaches and these countries are normally always under a constant tourist siege.
+However, there are some microscopic countries that aren’t so fortunate (or are they?).
 Here are 8 off the beaten track countries you (probably) didn’t know existed.

 Palau 458 km²

-Palau is a remote island nation of 20,000 people and 250 islands.
+Palau is a remote island nation that’s home to 20,000 people living on 250 islands.
 This island nation is unique because of its geographical location.
 The country is isolated in the Western Pacific Ocean, hundreds of miles away from the closest large land mass.
 A lot of people rate Palau as the best diving destination in the world.
-So, this island nation is definitely a place to be for ocean mystery lovers.
-Pulau has arguably the richest underwater flora and fauna in the world but unfortunately, that might not be the case for much longer.
+So, this island nation is definitely a place to be for ocean lovers.
+Palau has arguably the richest underwater flora and fauna in the world but unfortunately, that might not be the case for much longer.

 Known as the Caribbean island of spice because of the production of nutmegs and mace crops this island consists of Grenada itself and six other islands.
 Grenada has the world’s first underwater sculpture park, with most of the sculptures made of concrete without affecting the natural reef and the lives of its inhabitants.
 A fun fact about Grenada is that it wasn’t colonized a whole century after Columbus’ arrival and it didn’t have an airport until 1985.